kdvolder/fuse-fs-one-file/README.md

 Fuse FS One File
 ================

-Create a 'fuse' filesystem that behaves like it contains one single giant file.
+Goal: Create a 'fuse' filesystem that behaves like it contains one single giant file.
 The file is initially filled with zeros, but these zeros are not stored.
-Only parts of the file that actually are written to and contain non-0 data will be actually stored.
+Only parts of the file that actually are written to and contain non-0 data will actually be stored.

-The idea is that such a file can be mounted as a loop device and formatted with a real filesystem such as ext4 or btrfs.
+The idea is that such a file can be mounted as a loop device and then formatted with a real filesystem such as ext4 or btrfs.

 We want to ultimately store the data for this giant file onto a cloud-storage system, in particular 'box'.
 The problem with using box on its own or via rclone, is that